tomas-fryza/vhdl-course/Labs/02-logic/README.md

    * Equations of simplified SoP form of the "greater than" function and simplified PoS form of the "less than" function.

 3. A 4-bit binary comparator.
 Submit:
-   * Listing of VHDL architecture with syntax highlighting,
+   * Listing of VHDL architecture from design file (`design.vhd`) with syntax highlighting,
    * Listing of VHDL stimulus process from testbench file (`testbench.vhd`) with syntax highlighting,
    * Listing of simulator console output, i.e. with one reported error,
    * Link to your public EDA Playground example in the form `https://www.edaplayground.com/...`